 For me, I have to take steps daily to keep my anxiety at bay.
-It’s kind of like my skincare routine.
-If I didn’t keep up with it, I’d start to see acne.
-If I don’t keep up with my anti-anxiety routine, I start to have anxiety.
-And I’ve found this is true for majority of people.
+It’s kind of like skincare.
+If I didn’t keep a routine, I’d start to see acne.
+If I don’t keep up with my routine, I start to have anxiety.
+And I’ve found this is true for the majority of people.
 If you don’t take the steps to take care of yourself, that’s going to manifest as depression, anxiety, unhappiness, etc.

 I recently spoke with a friend who told me about someone she knew who had depression and anxiety due to a “chemical imbalance.”
-She told me this friend eats poorly, has gained about 50lbs recently, eats candy constantly, drinks, smokes and doesn’t exercise.
-In cases like this, anxiety and depression are not caused by a chemical imbalance (which is impossible to actually diagnose, by the way).
+She told me this friend eats poorly, has gained about 50lbs recently, eats candy all the time, drinks alcohol, smokes and doesn’t exercise.
 You better believe that if I ate poorly, didn’t exercise or take care of myself I’d have anxiety and depression too!

-Here’s what’s in it that makes it so effective for anxiety.
+Here’s what’s in it that makes it so effective.

 In one study, scientists found that giving mice probiotics reversed their autistic symptoms (of which anxiety was one).

 A study from the University of Toronto found that supplementing with probiotics in people with chronic fatigue syndrome led to reduced feelings of anxiousness.